jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 An undergraduate proofread guide can be shared on request.

 # Run on Temple server
-Check the Install.txt which describes the softwares required by the pipeline and the best way to install them on a linux server.
+Check the ToInstall.txt which describes the softwares required by the pipeline and the best way to install them on a linux server.

 ```
 $ module load python/3.x.x (python you use to install biopython and other software)